Jan-Marie Quinn is the New Conservative candidate for Taupō.

 Jan-Marie was an adopted child who was born in Invercargill.
 She grew up in the coal mining town of Ohai.
 As a teenager, she attended Central Southland College in Winton.
 She lived in Invercargill for a large part of her adult years, then spent twelve years in Christchurch, eventually moving to Taupo in 2012 after the 2010 Canterbury earthquakes.

-In addition to running her business in Taupo, Jan-Marie also works with the Children at Risk and Education (CARE) hapori initiative as a facilitator and advocate, providing awareness, education and prevention help in connection with the areas of child abuse, neglect and poverty.
+In addition to running her business in Taupo, Jan-Marie also works as a facilitator and advocate, providing awareness, education and prevention help in connection with the areas of child abuse, neglect and poverty.

 Jan-Marie also helps and supports local homeless people and rough sleepers, offering access to the laundry facilities at her business.
 She also offers advice about some of the social services that they are sometimes unaware are available to them.

-In 2018, Jan-Marie fronted a protest march in Taupo to save the Search and Rescue helicopter services in her area.
+In 2018, she fronted a protest march in Taupo to save the Search and Rescue helicopter services in her area.
 She rallied the support of 1200 people, and her campaign was a success.

 As a New Conservative candidate, Jan-Marie wants to raise awareness about a range of issues: our needless levels of poverty, the senseless abortion legislation that was passed this year, the shortcomings in our democratic system and our ongoing failures in justice.